 CONVENIENCE

-A stove with handy features that increase its overall functionality is more enjoyable to use.
+A stove with handy features that increase its overall functionality is usually easier and more enjoyable to use.
 Integrated stove systems usually dominate this category, so it’s no surprise that the JetBoil Flash comes out on top.
-It’s thoughtfully designed with a fuel canister stabilizer, igniter switch, neoprene cozy, heat indicator and pour spout lid.
-It has all of the bells and whistles.
-Just behind the Flash are of course two more integrated stove setups, the JetBoil MiniMo, and the MSR WindBurner.
-The MiniMo is wider, more stable, and better for cooking.
-The WindBurner, while lacking a few of the fun things that the Flash includes, is more focused on performance.
+It’s thoughtfully designed with a fuel canister stabilizer, turn-and-click igniter switch, measuring cup, neoprene cozy, heat indicator, and pour spout lid.
+It has all of the bells and whistles you could ever want in a backpacking stove.

 WEIGHT & PACKABILITY